Watkins Landmark’s September 2020 Newsletter ~ Padres Playoff Addition

 It is my privilege to announce the promotion of Dennis Dizon to the position of President at Watkins Landmark.
 This promotion is something that has been in the works for quite some time.
 Going forward in a Post COVID Virus world, dividing my and Dennis’s responsibilities between us based on each of our unique abilities will make WLC a stronger company.
 The inspiration for this promotion came from a couple of different sources.
 First, Craig Coppola (minority partner of WLC) gave a presentation for my company on aligning the organizational chart based on each of our staff’s unique abilities.
-Second was the book Craig shared with me called Rocket Fuel.
-That books cites the success of some of the successful and historic companies that divided the top two executives responsibilities based on their unique abilities.
+The second was the book Craig shared with me called Rocket Fuel.
+That book cites the success of some of the successful and historic companies that divided the top two executives’ responsibilities based on their unique abilities.

 Dennis has consistently demonstrated our values by being persistent and taking pride in his work, all while remaining trustworthy and personable.
 To me, he has demonstrated these values since the first time we met on the PETCO Park project in the Summer of 2000.
 At that time, we were both Project Managers in the San Diego Ballpark Builders Joint Venture team.
 From our first meeting, I knew that Dennis was somebody I wanted to work with throughout my career.
-I am incredibly optimistic about Dennis taking over the President’s roll, which frankly consists of management responsibilities that are much more aligned with his unique abilities than mine.
+I am incredibly optimistic about Dennis taking over the President’s role, which frankly consists of management responsibilities that are much more aligned with his unique abilities than mine.
 As CEO / Founder, my responsibilities will narrow to a much more intense focus on business development.
 Which is also my unique ability.
 Please take time out of your day to congratulate Dennis on this momentous promotion.

 Jody James Watkins